elara-bots-archived/hosting-help/README.md

 ### Lets get started

-Step 1: Go to your project and add `Procfile` with the contents of
+Step 1: Go to your project and add `Procfile` file with the contents of
 ```bash
 worker: node index.js
 ```